trxe/notes-blog/content/logic-of-language.md

 b) Add $teh$ link from $A$ to $B$.
 For all other states, add a $teh$ link to $F$.

 c) the diagram above allows for "kopi $\{o,c\}$ kosong peng".

+always do the simplest diagram to generate.

+# Lecture 4: Context Free Grammars

+Rules $S$ can **rewrite** a grammatical string.
+These are **rewrite rules**

+e.g. Let $S$ be a **variable** for any grammaticl string in $L_{a^n b^n}$.
+In this language, we have the rule:

+$$
+S \rightarrow a S b
+$$

+We also need at least one pattern that can be $S$ to start generating all the possible strings.

+$$
+S \rightarrow \Lambda
+$$

+## Dyck language

+1. $S \rightarrow \Lambda$
+2. $S \rightarrow ( S )$
+3. $S \rightarrow S S $

+## CFG

+- non-terminal symbols $S$
+- terminal symbols (lexicon)
+- rewrite rules (phrase-structure rules)
+- NT symbols $\mapsto$ seq of T or NT symbols

+## Derivation, parses, trees

+- string input
+- back into grammatical units
+- TREES

+in a tree:
+1. $S$ is root
+2. each edge create using rewrite rule
+3. non-terminal symbols have daughters created by rewrite rules
+4. terminal symbols no children
+5. string is sequence of terminal nodes

+## Structural ambiguity

+$$
+0 \times 1 + 1 = ?
+$$

+same string can have diff parsed structures

+## Weakly equivalent grammars

+If 2 grammars can create exact same lexicon but have diff parse trees/derivations, they are called **weakly equivalent** grammars.

+Which then should we go with when describing grammar?

+1. how naturally can the grammars be extended to cover other phenomena?
+   1. How many rules are being added?

+## Constituency tests

+1. Conjunction test "A and B"
+2. Replacement test "Can B be replaced by a pronoun?" (he/his/she/her/it, one, and other complementizers e.g. there, that)
+3. Ellipsis test "Can B be left out i.e. $A - B$"
+4. Dislocation test?
+Yodaspeak "$B, A - B$"

+an acceptable adjustment to make during constituency tests: "unpacking" verbs.

+e.g. crossed $\rightarrow$ did cross (which has auxiliary verb "did")

+### Ambiguity and constituency

+## Click studies

+Merrill Garrett
+- record several sentence with identical phrases
+- click sounds on the same word on every one of such phrases
+  - where did you hear the click?
+  - surprisingly, many variations between different sentences though the phrases are identical.

+Evidence that
+1. humans tend to displace clicks onto major constituent boundaries
+2. position of clicks on such boundaries are guessed more accurately
+3. than the cliks interrupting constituent phrases.

+### Problem Set 4

+1. CFG for $L_{kopi}$.

+- S -> kopi
+- S -> kopi X
+- X -> MILK
+- X -> MILK VER
+- MILK -> o
+- MILK -> c
+- VER -> peng
+- VER -> kosong

+2. Constituency tests

+"You should *buy some ETFs* before you retire."

+- You should buy some ETFs and read some books before you retire (ok)
+- You should (*[Pronoun/Complementizer]) before you retire (NOPE)
+- You should before you retire (ok)
+- Buy some ETFs, you should before you retire

+"I baked this cake *for Grace*"
+- I baked this cake for Grace and for John
+- I baked this cake there
+- I baked this cake
+- For Grace, I baked this cake

+"I’m excited *for Myunghye* to come to Singapore."
+- I’m excited for Myunghye and for John to come to Singapore
+- I'm excited then to come to Singapore
+- I'm excited to come to Singapore (??)
+- For Myunghye, I'm excited to come to Singapore  (??)

+3. Korean example

+- X -> S P
+- S -> "Chelsu ga"
+- P -> "uletta"
+- P -> "gu sagwa lul boatta"
+- P -> "Sunhee lul jonkyunghanda"
+- P -> "gu gemun gae lul joahanda"

+IGNORE THE BELOW
+- P -> O Vtrans
+- P -> Vintrans
+- O -> "Sunhee lul"
+- O -> "gu sagwa lul"
+- O -> "gu gemun gae lul"

+##